-Employee Name: Supporting Managers Name: What date does the employee pl lan to start their transition?
-What will the employees name a used? and title be following transition?
-What pronouns will be manent changes / adjustments to the role, which should e employee? (considerations should include security nd night working) Will time off be required?
-If so, I options should be considered) how will this be managed? (flexible working If applicable, how will single sex k working arrangements be managed?
-When and how should colleague es be informed of the transition?
-Is there any guidance material, managers and colleagues? which the employee wishes to share with unacceptable behaviour towards them from others who should this be reported to?
-Are there any actions not cover ed above that the employee wishes to include?
-Is there an agreed date for when requirements of the Data Protec n this checklist will be disposed of in line with the tion Act and GDPR?
+Employee Name: Supporting Managers Name: What date does the employee plan to st art their transition?
+What will the employees name and title used? be following transition?
+What pronouns will be changes / adjustments to the role, which should byee? (considerations should include security t working) Will time off be required?
+If so, how will options should be considered) If applicable, how will single sex working ng arrangements be managed?
+When and how should colleagues be in formed of the transition?
+Is there any guidance material, which the managers and colleagues? ne employee wishes to share with If the employee encounters any unacce colleagues, patients, visitors or others Are there any actions not covered above e that the employee wishes to include?
+Is there an agreed date for when this che requirements of the Data Protection Act necklist will be disposed of in line with the tand GDPR?
 Actions Agreed: Date of Review Meeting: Manager (sign and date): Employee (sign and date):